 You should avoid starting the car at all costs.
 If the water was able to reach the engine, starting it may mix oil with the water and cause irreparable damage to your engine and other vital components.

 Is there anything I should do before I take my car to a mechanic?

 Before taking the car to your mechanic for a damage assessment, there are a few things you could do to minimize the effects of the water damage.

 Disconnect the battery if it’s safe

 Water and electricity are a dangerous combination.
-If you are able to do so safely, disconnect the car battery before checking anything else.
+If you are able to do so safely (and only if it’s safe), disconnect the car battery before checking anything else.
 This will protect you from the danger of electric shocks that may occur if the water levels were high during the flooding.